pbouda/buildroot-qt-dev/README.md

 ## Qickstart

+_**Note:** Using GCC >= 5.0.0 can cause problems when compiling certain packages like ncurses and etc. Using GCC 4.9.x is highly recommended._

+It is highly recommended that you read through the entire document before pasting the commands in your terminal.

 The repository contains a shell script that will execute all the steps that I describe below.
 To build the Buildroot environment in one step just type: